torbsd/torbsd.github.io/prospective.md

 Future work:

 * Pluggable Transports: current porting effort focused on the core of TBB: tor-browser and the five key browser extensions.
 Next step is to port Pluggable Transports;

 * Automation of various aspects of the process of maintaining the TBB ports to shorten turnaround time for new releases;

-* Purchase of hardware to ease in keeping ports up to date and to help with other PETs-related porting efforts to the BSDs.
+* Purchase of hardware to ease in keeping ports up to date and to help with other privacy-enhancing technology-related (PETs) porting efforts to the BSDs.

 #### OpenBSD Drivers for USB TRNGs ####

-TDP has already produced a driver for the [Alea](https://www.araneus.fi/products/alea2/en/) and had it accepted into the OpenBSD source tree.
-As a result of doing this work TDP has now received donations of two other USB TRNG devices: an [FST-01](wiki.seeedstudio.com/wiki/FST-01) and a [TrueRNG](http://ubld.it/products/truerng-hardware-random-number-generator/).
-TDP will write drivers for them and get them accepted into the tree.
+__TDP__ has already produced a driver for the [Alea](https://www.araneus.fi/products/alea2/en/) and had it accepted into the OpenBSD source tree.
+As a result of doing this work __TDP__ has now received donations of two other USB TRNG devices: an [FST-01](wiki.seeedstudio.com/wiki/FST-01) and a [TrueRNG](http://ubld.it/products/truerng-hardware-random-number-generator/).  __TDP__ will write drivers for them and get them accepted into the tree.
 It would also be worth investigating getting the OpenBSD USB TRNG drivers ported to other BSDs, with FreeBSD as a likely first choice.

 #### [Other PETs-related Ports](porting-pets.html) ####